-l.
-Denial of faith in the fundamentals of the gospel and in the cardinal doctrines of the church or teaching doctrines contrary to the same.

-2. Open violation of the law of God, such as worship of idols, murder, adultery, fornication and various perversions, stealing, profanity, gambling, Sabbathbreaking, willful and habitual falsehood, and the remarriage of a divorced person, except of the innocent party in a divorce for adultery.

-3. Fraud or willful misrepresentation in business.

-4. Disorderly conduct which brings reproach upon the cause.

-5. Adhering to or taking part in a divisive or disloyal movement or organization.
-(See pp. 243, 244, "Self-appointed Organizations.")

-6. Persistent refusal to recognize properly constituted church authority or to submit to the order and discipline of the church.
+- I. Denial of faith in the fundamentals of the gospel and in the cardinal doctrines of the church or teaching doctrines contrary to the same. - 2.
+Open violation of the law of God, such as worship of idols, murder, adultery, fornication and various perversions, stealing, profanity, gambling, Sabbathbreaking, willful and habitual falsehood, and the remarriage of a divorced person, except of the innocent party in a divorce for adultery. - 3.
+Fraud or willful misrepresentation in business. - 4.
+Disorderly conduct which brings reproach upon the cause. - 5.
+Adhering to or taking part in a divisive or disloyal movement or organization.
+(See p.
+240, "Selfappointed Organizations.") - 6.
+Persistent refusal to recognize properly constituted church authority or to submit to the order and discipline of the church.